voorhoede/email-template-guide/README.md

 # Email Template Guide

-Manage, build and compile your nightmarish email newsletter templates.
+Build, preview and test your nightmarish email newsletter templates.
+Use the Email Template Guide to create your newsletter modules and we take care of inlining your css on your final template.

+You can also test your layouts on different email clients with [Litmus](http://litmus.com).

 ## Kick start